Baelcorvus/Using-a-Pico-with-non-standard-hardware/README.md

 set ( ENV{PICO_BOARD} myboard )

-at the top of your CMakeLists.txt file (I have included a simple example in the repository) when you run cmake on the project it will set the correct board to comile to.
+at the top of your CMakeLists.txt file (I have included a simple example in the repository) when you run cmake on the project it will set the correct board to compile to.

 So, to compile the code for the adafruit QT RP2040, add: